 Unfortunately, skins are at the opposite end of the spectrum when it comes to protection.
 These will help keep scratches and fingerprint smudges away but don’t expect much if the phone slips out of your hand.
 If you are clumsy or want to make sure that your phone stays safe no matter what, a case will be the better way to go.

 See also: The best phone cases to consider

 Most phone skin brands will provide detailed installation guides and videos to make the process easier.
 However, it’s important to remember that installing a skin isn’t very easy and won’t be as simple as putting a case on the phone.

-You’ll have to pay a lot of attention to make sure that the skin looks like a part of the device.
-The good news is that if something goes wrong, some brands offer some sort of replacement guarantee.
+You’ll have to pay a lot of attention to ensure that the skin looks like a part of the device.
+The good news is that if something goes wrong, some brands offer a replacement guarantee.
 To see if installing a phone skin is something you’re willing to try, check out dbrand’s Pixel 4a skin installation video above.
 You’ll find similar videos from whichever brand you buy the skin from.

 The best phone skin brands

 Dbrand is the first name that’ll pop into the mind of anyone familiar with phone skins.
 The company has certainly earned its reputation as one of the best in this space.
 Dbrand uses high-quality 3M materials and a patented adhesive that only helps make the installation a tad easier but doesn’t leave any residue when the skin is removed.